lazaret/anuket/docs/index.rst

 The main objective of Anuket, is to be used for database related applications.
 We will use it at the `Lazaret laboratory`_ mostly for filling and quering relational databases with web forms.
-If your application is not like this, Anuket may not be suited for you.
+If your application is like this, Anuket may be suited for you.

 Warning